12 Best London Food Markets

 Salt beef fries at Greenwich Food Market

-The perfect add-on to a lovely day in this part of town, Greenwich Market has everything including more upmarket treats like sushi and macaroons.
+The perfect add-on to a lovely day in this part of town, Greenwich Market is known for upmarket treats like sushi and macaroons (plus some more indulgent treats like juicy burgers).

 Top picks: